Prostate cancer treatment & diagnosis

 Common diagnostic tests for prostate cancer include imaging scans and pathology tests such as:

 Depending on your prostate cancer prognosis, you and your physician may choose not to treat your tumor at all.
-If you’re diagnosed with early stage prostate cancer that is growing very slowly, your doctor may monitor your condition and PSA (prostate-specific antigen) levels every three to six months.
-If your PSA levels start to increase, or you develop other prostate cancer symptoms, you can opt to undergo treatment.
+If you’re diagnosed with early-stage prostate cancer that is considered unaggressive, your doctor may monitor your condition and PSA (prostate-specific antigen) levels every three to six months.
+This concept of “active surveillance” has been widely adopted by national and international cancer guidelines.

-We work with expert teams of prostate surgeons who are specially trained in radical prostatectomy – the surgical removal of the prostate gland and some of the tissue surrounding it.
-There are different procedures used for prostate cancer surgery and your surgeon will recommend the most appropriate one for you depending on how advanced and fast-growing your disease is.
+Our expert team of prostate surgeons are specially trained in radical prostatectomy – the surgical removal of the prostate gland and some of the tissue surrounding it.
+There are different procedures used for prostate cancer surgery and your surgeon will recommend the most appropriate one for you depending on the outcome of a thorough evaluation.

-This is also known as an open prostatectomy and it is the removal of the prostate gland and nearby tissues through long incisions.
+This is also known as an open prostatectomy and it is the removal of the prostate gland and nearby tissues through an incision.
 Your surgeon may make a cut from your lower abdomen to the pubis (retropubic prostatectomy), or in the perineum – the skin between your scrotum and anus (perineal prostatectomy).
-You may be recommended open surgery if your cancer is still contained within the prostate.

 Laparoscopic (keyhole) surgery